tonirodriguez/SimpleSearch/README.md

 ## TO DO LIST

 ### Mandatory things that lacks
-- Ranking
 - Document the Readme file
 - Finish the Tests
+- Filter the search string
+- Special Characters
+- Order Results

 ### Improvements for the Project
-- Parallelize the indexer
 - Extract stopwords to an external file
 - Interfaces to change the implementation